drogonframework/drogon-docs/ENG-18-Testing-Framework.md

 DrogonTest is a minimal testing framework built into drogon to enable easy asynchronous testing as well as synchronous ones.
 It is used for Drogon's own unittests adn integration tests.
 But could also be used for testing applications built with Drogon.
 The syntax of DrogonTest is enspired by both [GTest](https://github.com/google/googletest) and [Catch2](https://github.com/catchorg/Catch2).

+You don't have to use DrogonTest for your application.
+Use whatever you are comfortable with.
+But it is an option.

 ### Basic testing

 Let's start with a simple example.
 You have a synchronous function that computes the sum of natural numbers up to a given value.
 And you want to test it for correctness.